nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       <br>
    <li>
-   Step 5: Locate the downloaded file and double-click the icon to `run the jdk installer`.
+   Step 5: Locate the downloaded file and double-click the icon to <code>run the jdk installer</code>.
 Then, simply follow the instructions provided by the installer.
      <p align="center">
        <img src="images/UGscreenshots/jdk_downloaded.png" style="zoom:40%">
      </p>